10 African Countries With the Most Number of Universities

 One likely explanation is the fact that the African continent as a whole is simply too large as a unit of analysis.
 Another is the compartmentalization of researchers by the official languages of the regions to be studied, making any comprehensive analysis beyond boundaries such as Anglophone and Francophone quite tricky.
 Given this situation, moreover, it is understandable that a few historical works on higher education in Africa that have been written in English are biased toward the former British colonies after colonialism.

-Among those works that focused on higher education under British influence, in which Eric Ashby is often referred to as a classic.
+Among those works that focused on higher education under British influence, Eric Ashby is often referred to as a classic.

 It is well known that people who are scholars, as well as the higher education institutions that foster and harbor them, have significant roles to play in the development of a society.
 Even so, historical studies of higher education institutions on the African continent remain significantly scarce.